IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab1/index.md

 ---
-title: Create and Publish your first REST API to expose an existig REST Service
+title: Create and Publish your first REST API to expose an existing REST Service
 ---

 ### [Return to main APIC lab page](../)